-Both sports therapy and physical therapy handle lots of the same tasks, but there are some notable differences between the two careers.
+Both sports therapy and physical therapy might handle a number of similar tasks, but there are notable differences between the two careers.

-One of the most significant distinctions between these jobs is the client base.
+One of the most significant distinctions between these jobs might be the client base.
 Physical therapists work with any and all patients who are in need of rehabilitation or mobility expansion.
-Their clients are often referred by the patient’s main doctor, and their role is to be a secondary source of recovery from surgery or disability.
-Sports therapists, on the other hand, work specifically with athletes, and are often times hired by sports teams to offer immediate medical assistance during competitions, as well as musculoskeletal training optimization.
+Their clients might be referred by the patient’s main doctor, and their role is to be a secondary source of recovery from surgery or disability.
+Sports therapists, on the other hand, work specifically with athletes, and are often times may be hired by sports teams to help prevent injury and the rehabilitation of patients back to optimum levels during competitions.

 Location of Job

-Because of the difference in patients that physical therapists and sports therapists work with, the place of occupation also differs.
-While both professionals can own private practices and work in offices, it is more common for physical therapists to work in this environment while sports therapists travel for their work and are actively involved with teams in practices and competitions.
+Because of the difference between a physical therapists and sports therapists, the place of occupation might also differ.
+While both professionals can own private practices and work in offices, it might be more common for physical therapists to work in this environment while sports therapists may need to travel for their work and are likely actively involved with teams in practices and competitions.